rishadsanian/jungle-rails/README.md

 #### Bug: Checking Out with Empty Cart
 - Major: When the cart is empty and the user goes to the carts#show page, instead of displaying the contents and a stripe checkout button, display a friendly message about how it is empty and link to the home page

+#### Feature: About Page
+- Major: Implemented an About Page with Nav-bar links.

+#### Bug: Money Formatting

+- Format money values with a $ sign where missing

 ## Setup